Sharnima1234/banking-system-mysql/README.md

 ## 🔐 Important Setup Note :

-	- In VBA, I used placeholder connection strings like:
+	- In VBA, I used placeholder connection strings like :
 	-	connStr = "DSN=MySQL_Excel;UID=your_username;PWD=your_password;"
         -    You may replace this with your own credentials